 Pests & Diseases:

 Root and crown rots caused by the pathogens Phytopthora, Pythium and Rhizoctonia are sometimes a problem.
-Tiarellas are most susceptible to these pathogens when they are overwatered or when grown under cool conditions, such as going into or coming out of winter dormancy.
+Tiarellas are most susceptible to these pathogens when they are overwatered or when grown under cool conditions.
 Botrytis is another disease that could be problematic.
 Provide adequate air circulation to avoid this disease.
 Powdery mildew and rusts are also sometimes an issue.

 Potting & Timing: